Hesitantly I Google next week’s weather.

 But can I run the risk of having none

 And my body slowly turning a patchy lobster-red.

-Don’t forget the chargers I think,
+Don’t forget the charger I think,

-Finding them in their usual plugs.
+Finding it in the usual plug.

-Their electrical umbilicals
+An electrical umbilicals

 Restoring life to my phone.